orisai/scheduler/docs/README.md

 to [symfony/lock](https://symfony.com/doc/current/components/lock.html) documentation.
 There are several available stores with various levels of reliability, affecting when lock is released.

+> [!WARNING]
+> Locks must work across processes — each `scheduler:run` invocation and each job run
+> with [process job executor](#parallelization-and-process-isolation) is a separate process.
+> The following stores are **incompatible** with the scheduler:
+> - **InMemoryStore** — per-process, locks are not shared between separate runs
+> - **PostgreSqlStore** / **DoctrineDbalPostgreSqlStore** — advisory locks are per-connection,
+>   each process opens its own connection
+>
+> Use a cross-process store instead: FlockStore, RedisStore, PdoStore, MemcachedStore, SemaphoreStore, etc.

 Lock is automatically acquired and released by scheduler even if a (recoverable) error occurred during job or its events.
 Yet you still have to handle lock expiring in case your jobs take more than 5 minutes, and you are using an expiring store.